 We’ve covered the biggest question, what is email marketing, but haven’t gotten into why email marketing is so very important for your business.
 Let’s talk about that now.

 Despite the rise of social media and unsolicited spam email (which is never a good marketing strategy, by the way), email remains the most effective way to nurture leads and boost customer loyalty.
+There are many reasons you should make email marketing one of your top priorities, here are the top three:

 2. You own your list.
 On any social media platform, your account (along with all your fans and posts) could be suspended or deleted at any time, for any reason, without notice.
 However, you own your email list.
 No one can take those leads away from you.

 3. Email just converts better.
 People who buy products marketed through email spend 138% more than those who do not receive email offers.
-In fact, email marketing has an ROI (returns on investment) of 4400%.
+Email marketing has an ROI (returns on investment) of 4400%.
 That’s huge!
 And if you are wondering if social media converts even better, think again: the average order value of an email is at least three times higher than that of social media.

 Email is simply the best way to make sales online.